fenner/probe-clarification/probe-clarification.md

 # IANA Considerations {#IANA}

-This document requests the following actions from IANA:
+IANA has performed the following actions:

-* Add an entry to the "ICMP Type Number" registry, representing the Extended Echo Request.
-This entry has one code (0) No Error.
+*  Added the following to the "ICMP Type Numbers" registry:

+          42 Extended Echo Request

+   Added the following to the "Type 42 - Extended Echo Request"
+   subregistry:

+          (0) No Error

+*  Added the following to the "ICMPv6 'type' Numbers" registry:

+          160 Extended Echo Request

-* Add an entry to the "ICMPv6 "type" Numbers" registry, representing the Extended Echo Request.
-This entry has one code (0) No Error.
-As ICMPv6 distinguishes between informational and error messages, and this is an informational message, the value must be assigned from the range 128-255.
+          As ICMPv6 distinguishes between informational and error messages, and this is an informational message, the value has been assigned from the range 128-255.

-* Add an entry to the "ICMP Type Number" registry, representing the Extended Echo Reply.
-This entry has the following codes: (0) No Error, (1) Malformed Query, (2) No Such Interface, (3) No Such Table Entry, (4) Multiple Interfaces Satisfy Query.
+   Added the following to the "Type 160 - Extended Echo Request"
+   subregistry:

+          (0) No Error

+*  Added the following to the "ICMP Type Numbers" registry:

+          43 Extended Echo Reply

+   Added the following to the "Type 43 - Extended Echo Reply"
+   subregistry:

+          (0) No Error
+          (1) Malformed Query
+          (2) No Such Interface
+          (3) No Such Table Entry
+          (4) Multiple Interfaces Satisfy Query

-* Add an entry to the "ICMPv6 "type" Numbers" registry, representing the Extended Echo Reply.
-This entry has the following
+*  Added the following to the "ICMPv6 'type' Numbers" registry:

+          161 Extended Echo Reply

+          As ICMPv6 distinguishes between informational and error messages, and this is an informational message, the value has been assigned from the range 128-255.

+   Added the following to the "Type 161 - Extended Echo Reply"
+   subregistry:

+          (0) No Error
+          (1) Malformed Query
-  codes: (0) No Error, (1) Malformed Query, (2) No Such Interface, (3)
+          (2) No Such Interface
-  No Such Table Entry, (4) Multiple Interfaces Satisfy Query.
+          (3) No Such Table Entry
+          (4) Multiple Interfaces Satisfy Query

+*  Added the following to the "ICMP Extension Object Classes and Class Sub-types" registry:

+          (3) Interface Identification Object

+   Added the following C-types to the "Sub-types - Class 3 - Interface Identification Object" subregistry:

+          (0) Reserved
-* Add an entry to the "ICMP Extension Object Classes and Class Sub-types" registry, representing the Interface Identification Object.
-It has C-types Reserved (0), Identifies Interface By Name (1), Identifies Interface By Index (2), Identifies Interface By Address (3).
-C-Type values are assignable on a first-come-first-serve (FCFS) basis with a range of 0-255.
+          (1) Identifies Interface by Name
+          (2) Identifies Interface by Index
+          (3) Identifies Interface by Address

+   C-Type values are assigned on a First Come First Serve (FCFS) basis with a range of 0-255.

-All codes mentioned above are assigned on a First Come First Serve (FCFS) basis with a range of 0 -255.
+All codes mentioned above are assigned on an FCFS basis with a range of 0-255.

 # Security Considerations {#security}

 The following are legitimate uses of PROBE:

-* to determine the operational status of an interface
+* to determine the operational status of an interface.

-* to determine which protocols (e.g., IPv4, IPv6) are active on an
+* to determine which protocols (e.g., IPv4 or IPv6) are active on an
-  interface
+  interface.

 However, malicious parties can use PROBE to obtain additional information.
 For example, a malicious party can use PROBE to discover